SDCCopyTim/SDC-Suggestions/README.md

-# Repo for Suggestions Module
+# Suggestions Module
-Camping site suggestions section
+Repo for Suggestions section on a camp page